puzpuzpuz/questdb.io/docs/guides/influxdb-migration.md

 The resulting CSV can be then
 [imported into QuestDB](/docs/guides/importing-data-rest/).

-## The inspect command and ILP for importing datasets at scale
+## The inspect command and InfluxDB Line Protocol for importing datasets at scale

-To move data from InfluxDB into QuestDB at scale, it is best to use the `influxd inspect` command to export the data, as the [`export-lp`](https://docs.influxdata.com/influxdb/v2.6/reference/cli/influxd/inspect/export-lp/) subcommand allows exporting all time-structured merge tree (TSM) data in a bucket as ILP messages in a big text file.
+To move data from InfluxDB into QuestDB at scale, it is best to use the `influxd inspect` command to export the data, as the [`export-lp`](https://docs.influxdata.com/influxdb/v2.6/reference/cli/influxd/inspect/export-lp/) subcommand allows exporting all time-structured merge tree (TSM) data in a bucket as InfluxDB Line Protocol messages in a big text file.

 The text file can then be inserted into QuestDB.
 This assumes you are migrating from self-managed InfluxDB and have access to execute the `inspect` command.